bm2-lab/CausCell/README.md

 ```python
 python ./Data/GeneratingExampleData.py
 ```
-In the example datasets, it contains 3 concepts and there are 4, 4, 3 concept values for each concept, respectively.
-The causal structure between these three concepts are defined as follows:
+In the example datasets, it contains 3 concepts and there are 4, 4, 3 concept values, respectively.
+The causal structure between these three concepts is defined as follows:

 ```mermaid
 graph LR